Current IssueAFA2 - February 2018

 Can We Be Friends?

-Australia and Indonesia will be crucial reading for anyone wanting to understand the intricacies of arguably Australia’s most important relationship.
+This issue is crucial reading for anyone wanting to understand the intricacies of arguably Australia’s most important relationship.
 The risk for both nations is that, as Asia’s power balance changes, a failure to deepen ties now will lead to a wider gulf in the future.

-‘The View from Indonesia: How to say “deputy sheriff” in Bahasa Indonesia’
+- Endy Bayuni: ‘The View from Indonesia: How to say “deputy sheriff” in Bahasa Indonesia’